alphayo-the-developer/terror-2d-game/README.md

 __(work in progress)__

-A 2D scroller game with shooting and platforming mechanics
+A 2D scroller game with shooting and platforming mechanics.Made with __vanilla javascript.__

 ## __Installation__